 Cocaine’s onset of effects or the time it takes for its effects to be felt are almost immediate.

-Since it is a stimulant, taking cocaine in small amounts can make people feel the following:
+Since it is a stimulant, taking cocaine and/or crack cocaine in small amounts can make people feel the following:

 - Mentally alert

-The faster the body absorbs cocaine, the more intense the resulting high or stimulating effects.
+The faster the body absorbs cocaine, the more intense the cocaine affect is, resulting high or stimulating effects.
 In general, snorting cocaine offers the slowest onset but a longer duration of effects.

 Meanwhile, smoking cocaine offers immediate onset but a shorter duration, often no longer than 10 minutes.